Chinese New Year 2023: the Year of the Rabbit

 “Gong hei fat choy” is the most common Chinese New Year greeting in Cantonese, which means wishing you happiness and prosperity.
 This greeting is commonly spoken in Hong Kong, parts of southern China, and wherever the Cantonese dialect is spoken, such as Chinatowns.

-Chinese New Year Greetings for 2023 Rabbit Year
+Chinese New Year Greetings for 2024 Dragon Year

-As the Chinese New Year animal 2023 is rabbit, Chinese people love using near homophones with the Chinese word for rabbit (tu) to greet people.
-Here are some of the most popular greetings for the year of the Rabbit 2023.
+As the Chinese New Year animal 2024 is Dragon, Chinese people love using near homophones with the Chinese word for dragon (loong) to greet people.
+Here are some of the most popular greetings for the year of the Dragon 2024.

-Chinese New Year 2024 will fall on Saturday, February 10th, 2024 and it will mark the start of the Year of the Dragon.
+Chinese New Year 2025 will fall on Wednesday, January 29th, 2025 and it will mark the start of the year of Snake.

 The table below showcases when Chinese New Year is from 2021 to 2032 and what the Chinese New Year animal signs are for each year respectively.